-We are absolutely delighted to announce that Her Royal Highness The Princess Royal has agreed to become the Patron of the Eric Liddell 2024 Centenary Initiative, which will mark the centenary of Eric Liddell’s world record breaking victory in the 440 yards at the Paris Olympics in 1924.
+We are absolutely delighted to announce that Her Royal Highness The Princess Royal has agreed to become the Patron of The Eric Liddell 100, which will mark the centenary of Eric Liddell’s world record breaking victory in the 440 yards at the Paris Olympics in 1924.
 This exciting development is being led by The Eric Liddell Community.

 HRH will head up an impressive group of people from the world of business, education, government, sport and other disciplines who have come together to plan and implement a number of high-profile events for 2024 to mark the centenary, as well as other events which will launch in 2024 to provide a lasting legacy of Eric Liddell for future generations.

-The aim of this visit was for HRH to learn more about the charity, the work we do and to meet the clients we support and also to receive an initial briefing regarding the exciting plans for 2024, which are being developed under the title of the Eric Liddell 2024 Centenary Initiative.
+The aim of our Patrons visit was for HRH to learn more about the charity, the work we do and to meet the clients we support and also to receive an initial briefing regarding the exciting plans for The Eric Liddell 100.

 It is great to know that The Princess Royal supports our 2024 plans and that she will be involved in future developments.